Morph1c/Deep4getting1/README.md

 <br>
 -Resnet with fine-tuning (128 layers), error on test set: 0.7
 <br>
--ConvNextLarge fine-tuning(nicco metti layers), erro on test set 0.86
+-ConvNextLarge fine-tuning(nicco metti layers), error on test set 0.86

 For training use: convnext.ipynb for following the same preprocessing